 Staying firmly on the first path is only going to get more difficult.
 Enterprise technology now moves faster, connects more systems, and influences more outcomes than traditional governance models were designed to handle.
 Ethical questions that once came up during audits or policy reviews now arise in real time, often under pressure to decide and act immediately.
 Leaders are expected to move quickly, innovate responsibly, and still be able to explain not just what a system did, but why.

-Agentic AI intensifies these pressures.
-Introducing systems that can make decisions and act independently forces organizations to confront where ethical boundaries live, who is accountable when those boundaries are crossed, and how control can be maintained without constant oversight.
+Agentic AI intensifies ongoing compliance and ethical pressures by introducing systems that can make decisions and act independently forces organizations to confront where ethical boundaries live, who is accountable when those boundaries are crossed, and how control can be maintained without constant oversight.
 As autonomy becomes part of everyday operations, agentic AI ethics and governance are quickly becoming a central concern for enterprises.

 The governance gap: why agentic AI changes the ethics conversation